Wolf, Republicans at odds over Pennsylvania election law

 Without action, courts may settle some of these issues.

-In line with what President Donald Trump’s campaign is seeking in court, it would lift the county residency restriction on who may observe at the polls.
-Democrats say that opens the door to voter intimidation at the polls.
+In line with what President Donald Trump's campaign is seeking in court, it lifts the county residency restriction on who may observe at the polls.
+But Democrats say that opens the door to voter intimidation at the polls.

 It also limits the locations where voters can deliver mail-in ballots by hand to a county courthouse, permanent election offices and polling places, which is at odds with what Philadelphia, Delaware County and other counties are planning.